Filebrowser installation and introduction - Part 1

 The sysconfig files default directory is:

-• /etc/sysconfig for Red Hat like operating systems.
+/etc/sysconfigfor Red Hat like operating systems./etc/defaultfor Debian like operating systems.

 I’m using a sysconfig file instead of a configuration file because it’s simpler to create and manage.
 We only pass the various command-line flags without further modification.